CloudReactor/docs/alerts.md

 1. If you haven't already, create an account with PagerDuty
 2. Login to your PagerDuty account
 3. Choose the menu option `Configuration ...
-Services`.
+Service Directory`.
 On that page select the `+ New Service` button to add a new Service.
 4. Name your Service anything you desire.
 Under Integration Settings ...
 Integration Type, select "Use our API directly" and ensure that
 `Events API v2` is selected.
 If desired, adjust the Incident Settings.